cpske/ISP/django/messages-framework.md

 ## Django Messages Framework

 * When a user clicks a "Save" button your app saves something then returns to the current page.
 How does user know that "save" succeeded?

-* User submits a vote but he was so slow that the poll question has expired (no more voting).
+* User submits a vote but the app was unable to save his vote.
   How do you inform the user of this?

 The Django Messages Framework addresses these situations and more.

-"messages" are associated with one request and response, and can be accessed in both views and templates.
+"messages" is an object that is automatically included in the context to every HTML template.
+You can set messages in a view (see example below) so the template can display them.
+You don't need to add messages to the context yourself!

-After a response is processed the messages are cleared, so the next request will have an empty messages object.
+Messages are cleared after a response is successfully returned, so the next request will have a clean, empty messages object.
-In other frameworks (like Play!) these short-lived request-scoped messages are called *flash messages*.

 ## Configuration

-The default `settings.py` contains the required messages components.
+The default `settings.py` contains all the required messages components.
 They are:

 * **INSTALLED_APPS** includes `django.contrib.messages`